 If you’ve been watching your sodium intake or just want an easy, fresh salsa without unnecessary fillers or sugar, you’ll love this recipe.

 How to make low-sodium salsa

 Homemade salsa is so delicious and simple to make, you’ll never want to buy it from the store ever again!
 Plus, this recipe has way less sodium, contains no artificial ingredients, and is very affordable!

-Step 1: Add the tomatoes, onions, jalapeño, cilantro, and lime juice to your food processor.
+Step 1: Add the cleaned and roughly chopped tomatoes, onions, jalapeño, cilantro, and lime juice to your food processor.

 Step 3: Garnish with cilantro if desired and serve!

 Playing with the flavor of your salsa

 One of my favorite things about salsa is how many different variations you can make.
 You can customize it to your tastes and have some fun!

 If you prefer a less spicy salsa, swap out the jalapeño for a milder pepper or bell pepper.
 On the other hand, if you love spice, you could use something hotter like serrano peppers instead!